 Enter the total amount of non-NHS excess treatment costs associated with this proposal.
 Non-NHS excess treatment costs include costs incurred in delivering the treatment, or intervention, which would continue to be incurred after the trial, should the intervention become standard care.
 The figure that should be entered here is the difference between the cost of the intervention and the cost of current standard care.
 Please note that NIHR have no provision to cover non-NHS excess treatment costs, and it is the responsibility of the applicant to secure these costs if they are needed.
 Where applicable a letter from the provider of the excess treatment costs for the purposes of the study should be supplied.

-These are similar to excess treatment costs, but they mainly apply to Public Health Research.
+These are similar to excess treatment costs, but they mainly apply to Public Health and Social Care Research.
 They are unlikely to be applicable to HS&DR unless the intervention is being delivered outside the NHS (e.g. in school or by a local authority etc).